nour-hajallie/TrelloTestAutomation/README.md

 	in the front end functions

+	- App.config file storing the sensitive information

-	- Test functions are created in UnitTest1.cs class, 4 functions are created ( 2 for the frontend and 2 for the backend):
+	- UnitTest1.cs: class where the Test functions are created, 2 functions for the frontend feature and 2 for the backend feature

 ## Front End functions: